 To them, that is a fun activity and you don’t want to encourage them to keep chewing on things.
 Use a disapproving tone of voice and call it to you.
 Make it drop what it is chewing on and then proceed with whatever punishment you find to be appropriate.

 Eventually, your dog is going to learn what it can and cannot chew on.
-It may take some time for it to fully understand everything but dogs do have an uncanny ability to learn when you take the necessary time with it.
+It may take some time for it to fully understand everything but dogs do have an uncanny ability to learn when you take the necessary time with them.
 They can be molded into pets that are very obedient.
 As long as you make use of the methods above, you should be able to avoid having your dog chew up your important items.

 You should also know that it is usually best to train a dog while it is a puppy.
 It isn’t impossible to train an older dog and break its chewing habit but it may be tougher.
 Puppies are also more likely to chew random items due to teething and gum pain.
 An older dog is more likely to be chewing things for some of the other issues mentioned above, such as loneliness or boredom.

 Remain vigilant and you will have success in your endeavors.
 You can keep your dog from chewing up things in your house when you take the time to punish properly.
 Just remember to punish when you catch it in the act so that it will truly understand what it is doing is wrong.
 When you combine the right punishment styles by giving it the proper environment, you should be able to avoid any of these problems.

 Making Necessary Changes